-Why VEX?
 We support VEX in Virginia because it is integrated into many of the school divisions through PLTW, Scouts, and TSA, making it an excellent platform to get students started in STEM so that they are prepared beyond our camps and competitions.
-Students who participate in VEX robotics demonstrate a number of qualities we strive to teach such as teamwork, collaboration, creativity in problem solving, communication, critical thinking skills and time management.
-It is an all-encompassing gateway to future STEM programs, degrees and careers!
+Students who participate in VEX robotics demonstrate several qualities we strive to teach such as teamwork, collaboration, creativity in problem-solving, communication, critical thinking skills, and time management.
+It is an all-encompassing gateway to future STEM programs, degrees, and careers!

 Night at the Museum is a two-day VEX Robotics Competition (VRC) signature event at the Smithsonian National Air and Space Museum’s Steven F. Udvar-Hazy Center in Chantilly, VA in January.
 Teams qualify for this event by winning the Excellence, Design, or Robot Skills awards or as Tournament Champions in regional competitions.
 60 high school teams from around the nation will compete for 3 VEX World Championship spots later in the year.